-Marking Scheme (20 marks = 15% of Final Grade) Comment on implications to Canada's drinking water policy (5 marks): Personal Input/Comment on One particular Implication (5 marks) Use of Referenced Information (5 marks): Concise Report / Grammar / Spelling (3 marks) Reference list (2 marks): AT LEAST 5 references should be explored, and ALL should be drawn from academic journals.
-You may use the Hrudey article attached as 1 of your academic journal requirements.
+Marking Scheme (20 marks = 10% of Final Grade) Comment on implications to Canada's drinking water policy (5 marks): Personal Input/Comment on One particular Implication (5 marks) Use of Referenced Information (5 marks): Concise Report / Grammar / Spelling (3 marks) Reference list (2 marks): AT LEAST 5 references should be explored, and ALL should be drawn from academic journals.
+You may use the Hrudey article attached as 1 of your of drawn from academic journals.
+Tou may use the finadey afficie attached as I of your academic journal requirements.